kururuken/sp20-proj1/README.md

 	;

-To complete the homework, create a view for `q0` as above (via [copy-paste](http://i0.kym-cdn.com/photos/images/original/000/005/713/copypasta.jpg)), and for all of the following queries, which you will need to write yourself.
+To complete the project, create a view for `q0` as above (via [copy-paste](http://i0.kym-cdn.com/photos/images/original/000/005/713/copypasta.jpg)), and for all of the following queries, which you will need to write yourself.

 You may need to reference SQL documentation for concepts not covered in class: [reference](https://www.postgresql.org/docs/10/static.sql.html)